pulumi/pulumi-hugo/themes/default/content/docs/intro/console/organizations.md

 ## Changing Membership Requirements

 Every organization is backed by an identity.
 The identity governs the membership to your org.
 When you add a new org to Pulumi, it uses the Pulumi identity, by default.
-This means, the membership is _only_ governed by a user having a Pulumi account and no additional identity requirements are placed on members.
+This means the membership is _only_ governed by a user having a Pulumi account and no additional identity requirements are placed on members.

+{{% notes %}}
-> Regardless of the identity your org uses, org membership is always invite-only.
-Only the creator of the org
-> gets automatic access.
+Regardless of the identity your org uses, org membership is always invite-only.
+Only the creator of the org gets automatic access.
 Everyone else must be invited by an admin to be admitted into the org.
+{{% notes %}}

-However, if want your org to mirror an org on a third party identity service such as GitHub, GitLab, Bitbucket, you can change the backing identity.
+However, if you want your org to mirror an org on a third party identity service such as GitHub, GitLab, or Bitbucket, you can change the backing identity.
 Enterprises can also choose SAML as the backing identity provider for an org as you read in the previous section.
 Changing your org's backing identity essentially changes the membership requirements you place on your members.